-The good thing is that WordPress has an automatic way of self-repair from being stuck in maintenance mode and your website should be working properly again after 10 minutes.
+The good thing, when WordPress is down for maintenance, it has an automatic way of self-repair from being stuck in maintenance mode and your website should be working properly again after 10 minutes.
 However, there is an easy way to fix the maintenance mode problem immediately.

 - Go to your WordPress root installation folder

 - Find the file called .maintenance (make sure to enable hidden files too)

 - Simply delete it

 What if disabling WordPress maintenance mode doesn’t work?